 What are the most common snake plant varieties?

-There are loads of different snake plant varieties, but there are a few that you’ll commonly see pop up at big box garden centers and local nurseries.
+There are loads of different snake plant varieties, but there are a few that you’ll commonly see.
 Here are some I want to highlight.

-- Trifasciata moonshine: Has a gorgeous mint green color with very little variegation; the better the light on the plant, the lighter the color gets.
-I have a Moonshine Snake Plant Care post as well.
+• Trifasciata moonshine: Has a gorgeous mint green color with very little variegation; the better the light on the plant, the lighter the color gets.
+I have a Moonshine Snake Plant Care guide as well.

-- Trifasciata cylindrica: The cylindrical snake plant looks a lot like other snake plants in terms of their coloring and variegation, but the leaves are shaped like cylinders.
-Check out my Sansevieria Cylindrica Care post for more.
+• Trifasciata cylindrica: The cylindrical snake plant looks a lot like other snake plants in terms of their coloring and variegation, but the leaves are shaped like cylinders.
+Check out my Sansevieria Cylindrica Care guide for more.

-- Masoniana: A non-trifasciata type also called a “whale fin snake plant.”
+• Masoniana: A non-trifasciata type also called a “whale fin snake plant.”
 The leaves are thicker and wider.
 They are often grown as striking solo leaves in a pot.
-You can check out my Whale Fin Sansevieria Care & Propagation post as well.
+You can check out my Whale Fin Sansevieria Care & Propagation guide as well.

-To learn more about different types of snake plants, see my post about the 18 Sansevieria Varieties I’ve Owned including ID pics!
+To learn more about different types of snake plants, see my article about the 18 Sansevieria Varieties I’ve Owned including ID pics!

 Do snake plants needs direct sunlight?

 Snake plants can also do well in medium and even low light environments.
-Keep in mind that your care routine will likely change if you have a snake plant in lower light levels, though.
+Keep in mind that your care routine will likely change if you have a snake plant in lower light levels.
 It will likely need less water and will also probably grow much slower.

 Where should I place a snake plant in my house?